Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/README.md

 ### What is a Platform

-Before going to platform creation, Let's have the a concept of platform first.
+Before going to platform creation, Let's get an initial idea of platform.

 ![image](XPFM.PNG)

 Briefly speaking, platform is a package which contains the HPFM（XSA）file and SPFM (software components).
-When you specify the XSA file and software components IDE tool will package them together and generate platform XPFM file.
+When you input the XSA file and software components, Vitis IDE tool will package them together and generate platform XPFM file. where the XSA file is designed and exported from Vivado tool.
+Software components is prepared by AMD and ready to use for evaluation.
+Software components customization is also supported with Petalinux if needed.

 **Platform Creation Example Quick Access**

+- For first time experience of platform, please refer to [Vitis Platform Quick Start](../Getting_Started/Vitis_Platform)
-- For ZYNQMP device family, please refer to [ZCU104 platform tutorial](./Design_Tutorials/02-Edge-AI-ZCU104/)
+- For **ZYNQMP** device family, please refer to [ZCU104 platform tutorial](./Design_Tutorials/02-Edge-AI-ZCU104/)
-- For Versal device family, please refer to [VCK190 platform tutorial](./Design_Tutorials/03_Edge_VCK190/)
+- For **Versal** device family, please refer to [VCK190 platform tutorial](./Design_Tutorials/03_Edge_VCK190/)
-- For DFX platform, please refer to [DFX platform tutorial](./Design_Tutorials/04_Edge_VCK190_DFX/)
+- For **DFX** platform, please refer to [DFX platform tutorial](./Design_Tutorials/04_Edge_VCK190_DFX/)
-- For SOM series, please refer to [KV260 platform tutorial](./Design_Tutorials/01-Edge-KV260)
+- For **SOM** series, please refer to [KV260 platform tutorial](./Design_Tutorials/01-Edge-KV260)
-- For PetaLinux customization, please refer to [PetaLinux customization](./Feature_Tutorials/02_petalinux_customization)
+- For **PetaLinux** customization, please refer to [PetaLinux customization](./Feature_Tutorials/02_petalinux_customization)

 ### Platform Creation Tutorials